-This is a meditation/embodiment practice which has clear boundaries which need to be honoured if the full potential of this work is to be achieved.
-Once you enter the studio:
+This is a meditation/embodiment practice which has clear boundaries which need to be honoured if the full potential of this work is to be achieved:

-- Don’t use phones/tablets, even on silent – if you need to check on a babysitter or something, take devices outside the studio and check them there;
+- Don’t use phones/tablets, even on silent – if you need to check on a babysitter or something, take devices outside the studio (or, at Horfield, outside the building) and check them there;

 - Don’t talk – words take us straight back into our heads!

 - Arrive on time – the warm-up, including the initial ‘unguided’ warm-up is an important part of the process;

 - Stay until the end both for yourself, and for the group – if you leave early you will disrupt the collective energy and your own process will be incomplete.